Lipschitz-Based Robustness Certification Under Floating-Point Execution

 Lipschitz-based robustness certification rose to prominence with the work of Leino et al.~\cite{leino2021}, which has since been extended to cover large (billion-parameter) models with impressive precision~\cite{hu2026lipnext}.
 Until now, the problem of how Lipschitz-based robustness certification should account for floating-point rounding in neural network execution has remained unaddressed.

-Certified robustness checking is but one way to obtain robustness guarantees for neural networks, by performing numeric computation (such as Lipschitz constants) used during certification.
+Certified robustness checking is but one way to obtain robustness guarantees for neural networks.
 Another prominent line of work focuses on applying formal verification or symbolic reasoning over the neural network itself to check for input robustness.
 A large array of verification tools have been produced and now annually compete to solve yet more challenging verification tasks~\cite{VNNCOMP2025}.
-Almost none of these tools account for floating-point rounding in the neural networks that they verify.

-Almost all of these tools focus on verification problems involving individual inputs, rather than producing distribution-level guarantees as is common for certified robustness mechanisms, such as Verified Robust Accuracy (VRA) which was the quantity of interest for our pre-deployment certification scenario studied in \cref{sec:rq3}.
+Almost none of these tools account for floating-point rounding in the neural networks that they verify, and almost all focus on verification problems involving individual inputs, rather than producing distribution-level guarantees as is common for certified robustness mechanisms---such as Verified Robust Accuracy (VRA), our pre-deployment quantity of interest (\cref{sec:rq3}).